FePhyFoFum/quartetsampling/doc/intro.rst

 Installation
 ============
 No installation is required, quartetsampling scripts should work as long as Python and RAxML are installed.
+The repository can be cloned or downloaded as a .zip file from GitHub.

 Requirements
 ------------